OXID-eSales/paypal-documentation/installation.rst

 Installation
 ============

-In this chapter, the installation of the PayPal module for the OXID eShop versions 6.0 and 6.1 is described.
+In this chapter, the installation of the PayPal module for the OXID eShop versions 6.2 is described.

 System requirements
 -------------------
 The system requirements given below apply to the PayPal module.
 In addition, the PayPal module only works if OXID eShop was configured for SSL mode.

-* PHP 5.6, 7.0 and 7.1
+* PHP 7.0, 7.1 and 7.2
 * cURL
 * OpenSSL